yuvipanda/pr-triage-board-bot/README.md

 ### Create a GitHub App for authentication

-1. [Create a GitHub App in your organization](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) (not in your user) with the following details:
+1. [Create a GitHub App in your organization](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) (not in your user) in `Settings > Developer > GitHub Apps` with the following details:

    a.
 Permissions:
       i.
 "Repository Permissions" -> "Metadata" -> "Read-only" (to get list of collaborators for a repo)